StydeNet/html/docs/access-handler.md

 1. *callback*: should return true if you want to grant access, false otherwise.
 2. *logged*: true: requires authenticated user, false: requires guest user.
 3. *roles*: true if the user has any of the required roles.
+4. *allows*: uses the Gate::allows method
+5. *check*: uses the Gate::check method (alias of allow)
+6. *denies*: uses the Gate::denies method
-4. If no option is passed, this will return true (the item will be rendered)
+7. If no option is passed, this will return true (the item will be rendered)

 *WARNING*: note this package will only prevents the elements from appearing in the front end, you still need to protect the backend access using middleware, etc.

-Examples:
+##Usage

 #### Form fields